 You can report all other benefits related changes to the Jobcentre Plus office.
 You will need to have your National Insurance number handy when you call them.

-Reporting a Change of Circumstances while Claiming Benefits in the United Kingdom
+How to Report a Change in Your Circumstances while Claiming UK Benefits